 - When focus is on a loaded report page, use the Tab key to shift focus to each object on the page, which includes all textboxes, images, shapes, and charts.
-The screen reader reads the type of object, and a description of that object that's provided by its author.
+The screen reader reads the type of object, the object's title if it has one, and a description of that object if it's provided by the report author.

 Tips for creating accessible reports

 The following tips can help you create Power BI Desktop reports that are more accessible.